EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 _Note:_{: style="color: red"} this should be moved to an **lmchk**{: style="color: blue"} tutorial.

 Questaal programs can scale sphere radii as large as possible within constraints you supply.
-This option iteratively adjusts sphere radii as large as it can within certain constraints, or or until the aggregate sphere volumes equals the target you set.
+This option iteratively adjusts sphere radii as large as it can within certain constraints, or until the aggregate sphere volumes equal the target you set.
 To autoscale sphere radii, set **SPEC_SCLWSR**=_f_, where _f_ is the target aggregate sphere volumes as a fraction of the cell volume.
 For the ASA, _f_ should be 1.
 You can use it for the FP codes too, but it usually isn't necessary.